temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 Assuming that you select a customized workflow with COB you need to fill in additional steps, such as:

 - type in the ID of the TSA.SERVICE record for which COB has to be run.
-The id can be either group specific id (eg: COB-1, COB-001) , company specific id (eg: COB-GB0010001) or COB.
+The ID can be either group specific ID (eg: COB-1, COB-001) , company specific ID (eg: COB-GB0010001) or COB.
 Important: currently the platform can handle 20 agents at max, including the online services.

 To get a better understanding of what happens when COB is triggered please refer to [THIS](http://documentation.temenos.cloud/home/techguides/trigger-cob.html) user guide.